pret/pokered/FEATURES.md

 - Double Edge animation appearance when opponent uses it fixed
 - Blacking out in the Safari Zone won't glitch the game out
 - Trying to switch to the current pokemon or a fainted one won't trigger a small visual glitch
+- A small collision detection bug in cerulean cave was fixed

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.